Scientific Name

 How to Grow and Care for Pachyphytum hookeri

-Light: P. hookeri thrives when exposed to direct sunlight.
+Light: P. hookeri thrives in direct sunlight.
 It will also grow in partial shade but with slightly rangy results.
-Therefore, keep it near a sunny window when grown as a houseplant.
+Therefore, keep it near a sunny window when growing it as a houseplant.

 Soil: The plant needs good drainage to maintain a healthy root system.
 When growing P. hookeri in a container, choose a well-drained soil mix and a container with drainage holes.